 This quality standard covers preventing, detecting and managing acute kidney injury in adults, young people and children.
 Acute kidney injury is sudden damage to the kidneys, which can sometimes result in kidney failure.
 The quality standard includes assessment by non-specialists and when to refer to specialist services.
 It describes high-quality care in priority areas for improvement.

-It does not cover care for adults with kidney failure provided by renal replacement therapy services, which is included in NICE’s quality standard for replacement therapy services.
+It does not cover care for adults with kidney failure provided by renal replacement therapy services, which is included in NICE’s quality standard on renal replacement therapy services for adults.
 It does not cover managing acute kidney injury in pregnant women or in people with a kidney transplant.

 How to use NICE quality standards and how we develop them